AntonioCS/MakeBind/README.md

 This process should upgrade `make` to a more recent version.
 Run `make --version` and confirm that the version is the latest one.

+#### Autocompletion on Mac

+If you want to enable autocompletion, you can use the extension [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions).